-- o Summative assessment occurs at or near the end of a period of learning, and may be used to inform further instruction. - o Assessment must be based on the most recent demonstration of student learning. - Effort, participation, attitude and other behaviours, that may not be curriculum based, must be reported separately from academic achievement. - o Student participation in group may only be assessed individually. - o Teachers will obtain assessment information through a variety of means.
+- Summative assessment occurs at or near the end of a period of learning, and may be used to inform further instruction. - Students need the opportunity to demonstrate their learning in performance based assessments when appropriate. - Assessment must be based on the most recent demonstration of student learning. - o Effort, participation, attitude and other behaviours, that may not be curriculum based, must be reported separately from academic achievement. - o Student participation in the group may only be assessed individually. - o Teachers will obtain assessment information through a variety of means.